pdimens/harpy/README.md

 harpy
 ```

-## 🌈 Get Started
+## 🌈 Getting Started
 No data?
 No problem!
-Harpy lets you [simulate genomic variants](https://pdimens.github.io/harpy/modules/simulate/simulate-variants/)
+Harpy lets you [simulate genomic variants](https://pdimens.github.io/harpy/workflows/simulate/simulate-variants/)
-from an existing genome and can also [create haplotag data](https://pdimens.github.io/harpy/modules/simulate/simulate-linkedreads/)
+from an existing genome and can also [create haplotag data](https://pdimens.github.io/harpy/workflows/simulate/simulate-linkedreads/)
 from an existing genome!
-You can see what haplotag data (and Harpy) are like without paying a single cent!
+You can see what haplotag data (and Harpy) are like without paying a cent!
+A simple tutorial on simulating
+both of these can be found [here](https://pdimens.github.io/harpy/blog/simulate_diploid/).